open-feature/playground/README.md

 ### CloudBees Feature Management

 [CloudBees Feature Management](https://www.cloudbees.com/capabilities/feature-management) is an advanced feature flagging solution that lets your development teams quickly build and deploy applications without compromising on safety.
+By providing a gradual release mechanism and a simple way to define target audiences, CloudBees Feature Management allows developers and product managers to optimize feature releases and customize the user experience.
+CloudBees Feature Management gives teams control over features that are in staging, production, or any environment in the deployment pipeline.

 <details>
   <summary>Follow these steps to setup CloudBees for the demo:</summary>